filswan/go-swan-client/README.md

 ## Create Car Files
 :bell: The input dir and out dir should only be absolute one.

-This step is necessary for both public and private tasks.
+:bell: This step is necessary for both public and private tasks.
 You can choose one of the following 2 options.

 ### Option:one: By lotus web json rpc api
 ```shell